How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Nerve Plant, Fittonia

-Nerve Plant (Fittonia) problems indoors are caused by improper care and include shrivelled leaves, leaf drop, plant death, leggy growth, wilting, pests and diseases among others.
+Nerve Plant (Fittonia) problems include shrivelled leaves, leaf drop, plant dying, leggy growth, wilting, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Plant dying